Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 <div>
 <div>

-The active player may land [Troops](#user-content-Troop), [PDSs](#user-content-PDS) and [Leaders](#user-content-Leaders) currently carried by her ships in the System just activated on planets in the same System.
-PDSs and Leaders landing on non-friendly planets must be accompanied by at least one Troop.
+The active player may land [troops](#user-content-Troop), [PDSs](#user-content-PDS) and [Leaders](#user-content-Leaders) currently carried by her ships in the active System on planets in the same System.
+PDSs and Leaders landing on non-friendly planets must be accompanied by at least one troop.
 </div>
 </div>